sharonmiracle/C-FOR-LOOP-PROGRAMS/README.md

 23) Program to find the sum of the Prime Factors of a given number
 24) Program to find whether a given number is Palindrome or not
 25) Program to print the pattern (Floyds Triangle)

     0
     1 0
     0 1 0
     1 0 1 0
     0 1 0 1 0
-26) Program to print the pattern
+27) Program to print the pattern
          1
        1 2 1
      1 2 3 2 1
    1 2 3 4 3 2 1
+28) Program to print the pattern
+         A
+       A B A
+     A B C B A
+    A B C D C B A